ClojureBridgeLondon/workshop-content-gitbook/introducing-clojure/what-does-clojure-look-like.md

 <!--sec data-title="Parentheses ()" data-id="answer001" data-collapse=true ces-->

  Parentheses `( )` are a list in Clojure.
-A left parenthesis is the start of the list and needs a matchin right parenthesis or you will get an error.
+A left parenthesis is the start of the list and needs a matching right parenthesis or you will get an error.

  It is quite common in Clojure code to have many nested parentheses